Deploy TheHive on Kubernetes#

 Object storage#

-To support multiple replicas of TheHive, this chart defines an object storage in the configuration and deploys a single instance of MinIO.
+This chart defines an object storage in the configuration and deploys a single instance of MinIO.

 For production environments, use a managed object storage service to ensure optimal performance and resilience, such as: